 I often see people post pictures of this plant on social media, asking what this plant is, and it drives me nuts!
+Wisteria is pretty, yes!
+But not fun to deal with.
+You should never plant this near your house!

 It’s almost impossible to fight with, especially if a lot of it exists near your property, where you can’t control it.

 I have one neighbor who doesn’t seem to care about the invasiveness of this plant, as she let it take over her oak tree.
-This aggressive vine occasionally shoots out seedpods in all directions, which take about a week grow.
+This aggressive vine occasionally shoots out seedpods in all directions, which take about a week to grow.

 Even if you poison or cut the mother vine, it’ll reload, shoot pods, and grow in the smallest of cracks.